 Now, let me show you how you get to the FREE Excel Tutorials mentioned in the title!

 More than 100 FREE Excel Tutorials

-If you scroll down to the bottom of this post, you’ll find a link that takes you to an Excel Workbook where you can see the list of all the videos I have on the my YouTube channel up to now.
+At the top of this post, you’ll find a link that takes you to an Excel Workbook where you can see the list of all the videos I have on the my YouTube channel up to now.

 The good thing about this is that you can search for a phrase, and filter by topic (it’s much easier than searching directly on YouTube).